mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/using-calculated-attributes/index.md

 order: 4.2
 ---

+Create, activate, and use calculated attributes from the mParticle user interface.
+You can then view calculated attributes along with other user attributes in the UI or via the Profile API.

 ## Step One: Create a Calculated Attribute

 1. Within the **Data Master** section of your dashboard’s side navigation panel, select **Calculated Attributes**, and then select **+ Calculated Attribute**.